-ASML owns the majority of real estate we utilize for manufacturing, supply chain management and general administration at our headquarters in Veldhoven, the Netherlands.
-At our other locations worldwide, most of the properties we occupy are leased.
+ASML owns the majority of real estate we utilize for manufacturing, supply chain management and general administration at our headquarters in Veldhoven, the Netherlands, At our other locations worldwide, most of the properties we occupy are leased.

 Lease liabilities are split between current and non-current.
 The non-current portion mainly consists of properties and warehouses.
-For the year ended December 31, 2023, Lease Liabilities increased by €28.8 million, mainly due to new leases of properties that commenced during 2023.
+For the year ended December 31, 2023, Lease liabilities under an operating lease arrangement increased by €30.5 million, mainly due to new leases of properties that commenced during 2023.

-Year ended December 31 (€, in millions) 2022 2023

 Current 47.6 46.7

 Non-current 151.5 181.2

 Lease liabilities 199.1 227.9